-The red variety comes from France, The name derives from "col" (grape stem) and "tor" (twisted) and refers to the strongly crooked stem.
-Synonyms are Assadoule Bouvier, Binxeilla, Canseron, Colitor, Col Tor, Coulor, Coy Tor, Dameron des Vosges, Foirard, Foirat, Fouiraire, Fouiral, Fouirassan, Garriga, Pécoui Touar, Pécoui Tovar, Picpoul de Fronton.
-Despite seemingly indicative synonyms or morphological She may not share similarities with the varieties Bouteillan Noir (Fouiral) Brachetto del Piemonte (Calitor) Braquet Noir.
+The red grape variety comes from France, The name derives from "col" (grape stalk) and "tor" (twisted) and refers to the strongly angled stalk.
+Synonyms are Assadoule Bouvier, Binxeilla, Canseron, Colitor, Col Tor, Coulitor, Coy Tor, Dameron des Vosges, Foirard, Foirat, Fouiraire, Fouiral, Fouirassan, Garriga, Pécoui Touar, Pécoui Tovar, Picpoul de Fronton.
+Despite apparently indicative synonyms or morphological It must not be similar to the varieties Bouteillan Noir (Fouiral) Brachetto del Piemonte (Calitor) Braquet noir.
 Jurançon Noir or Piquepoul Noir be confused.
-Two color mutations are Calitor Blanc and Calitor Gris .
+Two colors mutations are Calitor Blanc and Calitor Gris .

-The variety was already mentioned in 1600 by the agronomist Olivier de Serres (1539-1619) in a grape variety list under the name Colitor.
-The late-ripening vine is resistant to the real mildew but susceptible to downy mildew and Botrytis, It produces light-colored, low-acid and low-alcohol red wines for blending.
-She was formerly in France at the southern Rhone and in the Provence widespread.
-Since the 1960s, the stock has shrunk by 2010 but by 90% to only 26 hectares of vineyards.
+The variety was already mentioned in 1600 by agronomist Olivier de Serres (1539-1619) in a list of grape varieties under the name Colitor.
+The late ripening vine is resistant to real ones mildew, but prone to downy mildew and Botrytis, It produces light-colored, low-acid and low-alcohol red wines for blending.
+It used to be in southern France in France Rhone and in the Provence widespread.
+Since the 1960s, however, by 2010 the stock had shrunk by 90% to only 26 hectares of vineyards.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012